keystonejs/keystone-classic/docs/Methods/index.md

 - [new keystone.List](/list) - used to register new lists to your database schema.
 - [Field Types](/field) - used in constructing lists, this details the field types keystone makes available to make shaping and displaying your data easy.
 - [new keystone.View](/view) - used to create new views which have specific logic that is easy to parse and share between views.

+You can access keystone's inherent mongoose instance on `keystone.mongoose`.
+You can access keystone's inherent express on `keystone.express`.
+If you need to access properties on either directly, you can fin them here.